uom-resquant/modelling_book/docs/04-carpentry.md

 ## Selecting variables: using `dplyr::select`

 Perhaps, for the sake of this example, we decided to do an analysis that focuses on looking at attitudes toward sexual violence for all of Europe and for all participants.
 Yet, you won't be using 483 variables for certain.
 Among other reasons because our guidelines for the essay suggest you use fewer variables.
-But more generally because, typically, your theoretical model will tell you that some things matter more than others.
+But more generally, because, typically, your theoretical model will tell you that some things matter more than others.

 The first thing you need to do is to think about what variables you are going to use.
 This involves first thinking about what variables are available in the dataset that measure your outcome of interest but then also considering what your theory of attitudes to gender violence says (this generally will include things that are not measured in the survey, such is life!).